Frequently Asked Questions

 What’s the adoption process?

-At the moment due to the nature of COVID-19 we are only adopting out in the local area; Lancashire and Greater Manchester as we are based in Bolton.
+At the moment we are only adopting out in the local area; Lancashire and Greater Manchester as we are based in Bolton.

 2. Once the completed questionnaire is received the Home Check Team (HCT) will take a look at it and ask any clarification questions if necessary.